brownag/SSURGOPortalR/README.md

 patches are not included the initialization routine will be triggered on non-Windows platforms.

-This routine only installs the bundled Windows wheel (.whl) files; it should be expected to fail on all other platforms and Python versions other than 3.9 and 3.10.
+This routineonly installs the bundled Windows wheel (.whl) files; it should be expected to fail on all other platforms and Python versions other than 3.9 and 3.10.